 - Cookies cannot infect a computer like a virus

 - Cookies cannot read arbitrary information from your computer (such as your name, your credit card, or private documents)

 On the other hand, some web sites use tricks (e.g., “evercookie” technology) to resurrect deleted cookies and try to track users between browsers on the same computer.
 Using another trick, cookies can track visitors between web sites for behavioural ad targeting: for example, once you visited an online camping store, and suddenly every other web site shows you ads for that camping store.

 Q: Is BleachBit “safe”?

 A: BleachBit identifies and organizes the files you are most likely want to delete.
 For a few options which are most likely to cause you regret, it shows a popup warning.
 In that sense, BleachBit is much safer for a novice computer user than poking through the random directories hunting for files to delete.
 On the other hand, if the saying “One man’s trash is another man’s treasure” were not true or the saying “one size fits all” applied here, BleachBit would have no options.
 Carefully read the descriptions and warnings, and do not choose any options you do not understand or which make you uncomfortable.

 Q: Will BleachBit make my computer faster?

-On the other hand, deleting (or disabling) cache may make your computer slower because data will have be re-downloaded or re-generated..
+Yet, deleting cache may make your computer slower because data will have to be re-downloaded or re-generated.